CMS Emergency Preparedness Plan: Policies and Procedures for Continuity

 2. Maintaining safe and sanitary conditions

-The provisions need to be kept available for emergency situations when the power is out and water isn’t running.
+These provisions need to be kept available for emergency situations when the power is out and water isn’t running.
 An alternate power source is critical for maintaining the appropriate temperature for heat- or cold-sensitive supplies and to maintain habitable conditions.
 In addition to power, heating and cooling, your emergency preparedness policies and procedures should address emergency lighting, fire detection and extinguishing, and managing waste, including sewage, solid waste, recyclables, chemical, biomedical waste, and waste water.
 Clarifications to the CMS emergency preparedness rule published February 1, 2019, emphasize that when facilities cannot maintain safe conditions, including a temperature consistent with patient and staff safety, they must have a relocation/evacuation plan.
 The 2019 update also explains in greater detail the requirements pertaining to both portable and permanent emergency power generators.

 3. Keeping track of patients and staff

 Being able to locate your personnel is essential in a disaster situation.
 Documenting the location of each member of your staff in the event of evacuation ensures continuity of care and helps manage human resources in a time of flux.
 Though the CMS emergency preparedness final rule removed a emergency preparedness requirement for facilities to track patient location after an emergency, hospitals must have a clear record of their location during an emergency.

 Most importantly, healthcare providers must be able to share location information with patients’ family and friends as well as emergency responders and agencies.
 The CMS emergency preparedness rule allows facilities to choose whether to share that information electronically or via hard copy, but the reality is that real-time information management on a large scale is best managed by an electronic solution.

 4. Preserving and sharing patient records